 Traditionally, building voice-enabled applications required developer teams to glue together multiple disconnected services.
-You would transcribe user speech using a Speech-to-Text (STT) model like Whisper, pass the text to a Large Language Model (LLM) to generate a response, and then convert that response back to audio using a third-party Text-to-Speech (TTS) engine.
+You had to capture user speech, transcribe it using a Speech-to-Text (STT) model like Whisper, pass the text to a Large Language Model (LLM) to generate a response, and then convert that response back to audio using a third-party Text-to-Speech (TTS) engine.

-Ensure your Gemini API key is configured as an environment variable:
+Make sure your Gemini API key is configured in your environment variables:

 export GEMINI_API_KEY="your-api-key-here"